 6 Great Behaviors of a Coach

-Self-awareness deep understands of self and how they show up impacts the team.
+Self-awareness and deep understanding of the fact that how they behave impacts the team.

 Ability to build rapport with a team.